How to perform Pigeon Pose

 Here we use the wall to allow the practitioner to go to their capacity and to have the possibility of going deeper into the pose with the help of the wall for the hands to walk down.
 This assists us in staying more to the front of the shins and in keeping the hips high and forward, thereby extending the spine still further as the practitioner arches backwards.

-Kapotasana brings a stable exhilaration: exhilarating in its full chest opening and lift, and stabilising as it has a bound, closing the circle aspect that creates quietness.
+Kapotasana brings a stable exhilaration: exhilarating in its full chest opening and lift, and stabilising as it has a bound, cyclical aspect that creates quietness.